covelli1/tip_calculator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+No challenges were faced when creating this app.
+The directions were extremely clear and straight-forward.

 ## License